2018 Colchester Borough Council election

 Elections to Colchester Borough Council took place on 3 May 2018.
-Seventeen members of the council - one-third of the whole - were elected, one from each of the seventeen wards.
+Seventeen members of the council - one-third of the whole — were elected, one from each of the seventeen wards.
 It was the first standard election to take place following comprehensive boundary changes in 2016.
-This set of seats were last up for election in 2016, with the third-placed elected candidates being up for election in 2018.
+This set of seats was last up for election in 2016, with the third-placed elected candidates being up for election in 2018.

 Summary

-The four main parties put up a full slate of candidates and Independents stood in eight wards.
+The four main parties put up a full slate of candidates, and Independents stood in eight wards.

 Result

 Composition

 Prior to the election, the composition of the council was:

 After the election, the composition of the council was:

 New Administration

 The Liberal Democrats, Labour Party, and Independent groups reached a deal that would continue their coalition, with Cllr Mark Cory to replace the unseated Paul Smith as Leader of the Council.

 Ward results

 Berechurch

 No UKIP candidate as previous (−12.8).